msbx5420-class/msbx5420-class.github.io/project.md

 ### Connect to AWS EMR Cluster

-> The AWS EMR cluster will be available from March 8 to May 7
+> The AWS EMR cluster for project will be available from March 8-10 to May 7

 * Leeds AWS EMR Cluster: Leeds Technology Service created a 20-node AWS cluster for the project.